 The City of Seattle charges your cable company

 a franchise fee to use the public rights-of-way for private enterprise.
 In other words, the fee is 'rent' the company must pay the City for using the public space to conduct their business.
 The

 franchise fee is 4.4% of the company’s gross revenue, and is used to

 support the Seattle Channel, community technology initiatives, the Citizens'

 Technology and Telecommunications Advisory Board, and this Office of Cable

 What are the different cable services I can get in Seattle?

 both Wave and Comcast provide the full range of television, telephone

-Digital TV/radio and cable modem Internet.
+and high speed data (Internet) cable services.
 Both companies offer programming

 packages as well as pay-per-view opportunities.